ujell/YUTableView-Swift/README.md

 YUTableView adds expandable sub-menu support to UITableView.

-If you are not using Swift 3 yet, please check legacy [branch](https://github.com/ujell/YUTableView-Swift/tree/LegacySwift).
+If you are still using Swift 2, please check legacy [branch](https://github.com/ujell/YUTableView-Swift/tree/LegacySwift).
 # Installation
 ## CocoaPods
 Just add `pod 'YUTableView-Swift'` to your `Podfile`